ewolf/Yote/samp/README.txt

 It is told employee salary
-Told a number of products..starting with just chocolate told the price of said product told the food cost percentage of product
+Told a number of products..starting with just chocolate told the price of said product told the food cost percentage of product. failure rate of any production step

 Calculates: